Li Jiaqi (beauty influencer): Career

-Li began his career as a L’Oréal shop assistant in Nanchang, Jiangxi province.
+Li began his career as a L'Oréal shop assistant in Nanchang, Jiangxi province.
 Li began streaming on Taobao in 2017, and by the end of the year had earned an estimated $1.53 million.

 Li gained fame for his marathon streams, wherein he would apply several hundred different brands of lipstick to his lips over the course of several hours.
 (As of 2018, Li holds the Guinness World Record for most lipstick applications within 30 seconds — four.)
 On Singles' Day in 2021, Li's 12-hour livestream on Taobao generated $1.7 billion in collective sales.
 During one livestream, he sold 15,000 lipsticks in the space of five minutes in a competition against Alibaba CEO Jack Ma.

 Li's streams are noted for his florid descriptions of products and his colorful wording and catchphrases.
 He states his time at the L'Oréal shop allowed him to hone his ability to describe beauty products, and is noted for using terminology like "a colour that is tender like water" and "crystal-like stars".
 A signature catchphrase of his is "OMG sisters, buy this!"
 (OMG姐妹们买它 (OMG jiěmèimen mǎi tā!)) for products he is particularly fond of.
-Li Jiaqi's charisma and candid reviews of beauty products have melted people's hearts.
-He is the undisputed leader of the live e-commerce industry.
-The e-commerce anchors he represented have empowered and illuminated traditional e-commerce again during Covid-19.